💸 Meet YML Plus: The AI-powered financial sidekick for employees. See the overview | Read the blog

 Here’s what you have heard from me in the past in regards to student loans:

-Those perspectives are great and all, but what happens if you already have loans?
-Sometimes.
-But most of the time you can regain control of your financial life by taking your student loan debts seriously.
+Those perspectives are great, but what happens if you already have loans?
+Most of the time, you can regain control of your financial life by taking your student loan debts seriously.
 A majority of the people that I encounter, regardless of their other consumer debt totals, typically only pay minimum payments on their student loans.
-There are ways to pay off your debt sooner.
+There are ways to pay off your debt sooner and more efficiently.